mikee47/FlashString/object.rst

 To read parts of an Object, use the :cpp:func:`FSTR::Object::read` method.

 If the data isn't used very often, use the :cpp:func:`FSTR::Object::readFlash` method instead as it avoids disrupting the cache.
-The :cpp:class:`FSTR::Stream` class (alias :cpp:class:`FlashMemoryStream`) does this by default.
+The :cpp:class:`FSTR::Stream` class (alias :cpp:type:`FlashMemoryStream`) does this by default.

 Object Internals